remotesensorDJB/GIS-Data-Basics/PITCHME.md

 @ul
 - How many significant digits/decimal places in a measurement?
-    - "The GPS device is precise to 1-meter".
+    - The GPS device is precise to 1-meter.
 - The statistical variability of a repeated measurement.
     - 20 GPS readings of a location  have a std. dev. of 5 meters.
 The *precision* is ~10 meters.
 @ulend